robinstoffer/microhh2/README.md

 Now, we can start `microhh` in initialization mode to create the initial fields:

-    ./microhh init drycblles
+    ./microhh init moser600

 If everything works out properly, a series of files has been created.
 The model can be started now following:

-    ./microhh run drycblles
+    ./microhh run moser600

+This will take, depending on the run settings in the file 'moser600.ini', quite some time.
+It is therefore recommended to run the case with MPI enabled on a number of nodes.
+For the Dutch national supercomputer Cartesius, the job script we used has been provided as an example ('job_moser600_MPI').

-This will take some time.
-Now, a statistics file called `drycblles.default.0000000.nc` has been created.
-You can open this file with your favorite plotting tool, or run some example plots using the provided plotting script that uses Python and matplotlib.
-This is most easily done in interactive python:
+After the simulation is finished, a statistics file called `moser600.default.0000000.nc` is created.
+You can open this file with your favorite plotting tool, or plot the results against the reference data of Moser et al. (1999) with the three scripts provided (`moser600budget.py`, `moser600spectra.py`, `moser600stats.py`).

-    ipython
-    run drycbllesstats

-This should show you a set of basic plots.
-Congratulations, you have just completed your first run of MicroHH.

-Happy MicroHHing!